Pepperdine Libraries

 Pepperdine Libraries is the collective name for all of Pepperdine University's academic libraries.
 Pepperdine Libraries has a collection of over 1 million physical books and periodicals, 1.5 million full-text articles via 150 electronic databases, rare books, and a digital press.
 The main branch, Payson Library, is home to Pepperdine Libraries' Special Collections, with collections such as University Archives, the Malibu Historical Collection, the John Mazza Collection of Historic Surfboards, and the Churches of Christ Heritage Center.

-Pepperdine Libraries has a presence at five of Pepperdine's California campuses, including Seaver College (Payson Library), Drescher Graduate Campus in Malibu, West Los Angeles, Irvine, and Encino; there are also libraries located at Pepperdine's international sites in Buenos Aires, Florence, Heidelberg, Lausanne, London, and Shanghai.
+Pepperdine Libraries has a presence at five of Pepperdine's California campuses, including Seaver College (Payson Library), Drescher Graduate Campus in Malibu, West Los Angeles, Irvine, and Calabasas; there are also libraries located at Pepperdine's international sites in Buenos Aires, Florence, Heidelberg, Lausanne, London, and Shanghai.
 Pepperdine's School of Law library, the Jerene Appleby Harnish Law Library, runs as its own entity, separate from the other Pepperdine Libraries.

 History

 George Pepperdine founded Pepperdine College, located on South Vermont and 79th Street in South Central Los Angeles, in 1937.
 The original library, known as the Pepperdine College Library, opened in the summer of 1939.
 The building was designed by architect Henry L. Gogerty, in the Streamline Moderne style, similar to other buildings on the original campus.

 In the early 1970s, the college opened a new campus in Malibu, having been offered 138 acres of land from the Rindge-Adamson family.
 The Malibu campus began construction on April 13, 1971, and Payson Library, the main branch of five Pepperdine University library branches in Southern California, was built in large part due to a $4 million donation from Joan Whitney Payson, majority owner of the New York Mets from 1962 until 1975, and her husband, Charles Shipman Payson.

 In 1984, Pepperdine launched “The Wave of Excellence” campaign, which provided funding for Payson Library to accommodate computers and the construction of a new entrance.
 The library building that resulted from that campaign is the building students and faculty know today.